ArduPilot/ardupilot_wiki/common/source/docs/common-thecube-overview.rst

 System Features
 ===============

 The Cube autopilot is a further evolution of the Pixhawk autopilot.
-It is designed for commercial systems and manufacturers who wish to fully integrate a autopilot into their system.
+It is designed for commercial systems and manufacturers who wish to fully integrate an autopilot into their system.
 On top of the existing features of Pixhawk, it has the following enhancements:

 -  3 sets of IMU sensors for extra redundancy
 -  2 sets of IMU are vibration-isolated mechanically, reducing the effect of frame vibration to state estimation